GhostWording/PublicDocumentation/API/Sections/texts.md

 * 2B4F14 : Long lost friends
 * 6E7DFB : Others friends / Facebook friends
 * 420A3E : FamillyYoungsters (Child, godchild, nephew)

+In `Le bout des lèvres` we always check that relation type 9E2D23 is includes in the TagIds of the text we display.

 ### Filtering texts by `gender`